NelsonPython/AstroPiQuake/I3-subscribe.md

 ```
 ### on_message function

-This function receives data and stores it in csv format in the AstroPiOTA.csv file
+This function receives data, prints it, stores it in csv format in the AstroPiOTA.csv file, and stores it on the IOTA Tangle

 ```
 def on_message(client, userdata, msg):